tlc033/n8n-installer/README.md

 This is Cole's version with a couple of improvements and the addition of Supabase, Open WebUI, Flowise, Langfuse, SearXNG, and Caddy!
 Also, the RAG AI Agent workflows from the video will be automatically in your n8n instance if you use this setup instead of the base one provided by n8n!
-Note: these workflows might require external LLM API keys or a separate Ollama instance if you wish to use local models.
+Note: these workflows might require external LLM API keys.
 Also, you have the option during setup to automatically import over 300 community workflows into your n8n instance!

 ## Important Links

 - Forked from [coleam00/local-ai-packaged](https://github.com/coleam00/local-ai-packaged)

-- [Original Local AI Starter Kit](https://github.com/n8n-io/self-hosted-ai-starter-kit) by the n8n team
+- [Original Starter Kit](https://github.com/n8n-io/self-hosted-ai-starter-kit) by the n8n team

-- [Local AI community](https://thinktank.ottomator.ai/c/local-ai/18) forum over in the oTTomator Think Tank
+- [Community](https://thinktank.ottomator.ai/c/local-ai/18) forum over in the oTTomator Think Tank

 - [GitHub Kanban board](https://github.com/users/coleam00/projects/2/views/1) for feature implementation and bug squashing.